SKCraft/Launcher/README.md

 ![Build Modpacks](readme/packages_generator.png)

-Making a modpack is just drag and dropping into a folder like this:
+Making a modpack is just drag and drop into a folder like this:

 * src/**config**/
 * src/**mods**/